The Lambent coaching methodology is currently being used in over one hundred trainings a year in over thirty countries.

 Executive coaching is a very important application of coaching.
 Coaching executives to make better decisions, work better with teams and clarify their goals and values, is an enormous help and can have great impact on themselves, their team and the business.
 This impact can be measured financially.
 The focus on coaching executives is to develop their authentic leadership so they can be their best, and develop other leaders in the organisation.
 There is a balance between the business approach where coaching objectives need to be aligned with organisational and business goals, and coaching the executive as a unique individual, respecting his or her strengths and developing his or her potential.
 The Lambent methodology is well developed to do this in an efficient and effective way.

 The International Coaching Community uses the training programs and methodology created by Lambent.
-The Lambent coaching methodology was awarded with the European Quality Award (EQA) in 2010 by the European Mentoring & Coaching Council (EMCC), and has been used to train over 12,000 people in 60 countries since 2001.
+The Lambent coaching methodology was awarded with the European Quality Award (EQA) in 2010 by the European Mentoring & Coaching Council (EMCC), and has been used to train over 15,000 people from 78 countries since 2001.

 Хотите стать коучем?